microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 // TODO 6: Define get container function.
 ```

 1. Replace `TODO 1:` with the following code.
-Note that the constant is being exported because it will be used to append to the `contentUrl` in the Microsoft Teams settings and later for parsing the container ID in the content page.
+Note that the constant is being exported because it will be appended to the `contentUrl` in the Microsoft Teams settings and later for parsing the container ID in the content page.
 It's a common pattern to store important query parameter keys as constants, rather than typing the raw string each time.

 ```ts
 export const containerIdQueryParamKey = "containerId";